v6d-io/v6d/docs/notes/getting-started.rst

 In practice, the file may be stored in an NFS, and we want to read the file in parallel to further speed up the IO process.

-Open a file in NFS parallelized as a parallel stream
+Open a file in NFS in parallel as a parallel stream
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: python